- Specifically, what kind of sticks do the snares use?

 What is the drumline’s schedule?
 How often do you rehearse?

 During the marching band season (Fall semester), the drumline rehearses with the marching band from 4:00 – 5:40pm, Monday through Friday.
 These rehearsals are mandatory and are part of the requirement for the academic class.
 Each sub section in the drumline also has a once a week, 2 hour rehearsal, at a time chosen by the members of that subsection.
-On game days there are morning rehearsals which last for about 3 -4 hours, as well as a warm up at “The Bronco” before the march down to the stadium.
+On game days there are morning rehearsals which last for about 3 -4 hours, as well as a warm up prior to the march to the stadium.